rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 20-34: Creating a `Vec<T>` of closures defined by functions that return `Box<dyn Fn>` so they have the same type
+Listing 20-34: Creating a `Vec<T>` of closures defined by functions that return `Box<dyn Fn>` so that they have the same type

 This code will compile just fine.
 For more about trait objects, refer to the
-section “Using Trait Objects That Allow for Values of Different
+section “Using Trait Objects To Abstract over Shared
-Types” in Chapter 18.
+Behavior” in Chapter 18.

 Next, let’s look at macros!